Test TLS connection to Docker Hub

 sudo systemctl restart dockerFor Docker Desktop (Windows/Mac): Go to Settings > Docker Engine and add the DNS configuration to the JSON editor.

-VPNs and firewalls with deep packet inspection can interfere with TLS handshakes:
+VPNs and firewalls with deep packet inspection or TLS interception can interfere with handshakes:

-1. Temporarily disconnect your VPN and try the Docker command again
+1. Temporarily disconnect your VPN and retry the Docker command.

 # On Ubuntu/Debian